dsmyda/Janet/README.md

 #### POST /api/prompt

 Create a prompt.
-Janus will fetch tables matching filters using a read only connection.
+Janet will fetch tables matching filters using a read only connection.
 The prompt will be saved to disk and used on calls to `/api/answer`, if requested.
 See `/api/answer` for more details.

 Request Body